VCityTeam/UD-SV/Doc/Projects/MAM-Erasme-bootstrap/Readme.md

 The [Andorra](https://en.wikipedia.org/wiki/Andorra) city model was designed as the representational base allowing to study how citizens use their territory/environment.
 The numerical side of the model distinguished different profiles of city users (native inhabitant, worker, tourrist and their respective behaviors) that were integrated in a simulation engine.
 This framework allowed the understanding of various behavioral schemas as well as their impact on shaping the city.
 The simulation calibration was based on telecommunication data (provided by the local telecommunication company) coupled with geolocalisation on the city map.
 This allowed to understand some mobility patterns analyzed through the respective user profiles.
 Simulation could then be used in order to look for possible optimizations and/or possible city enhancement propositions.

 Although the Andorra (physical) model is less interactive than the one of CityMatrix, its richness comes from the understanding of mobility patterns that it provides (out of raw data) as well as the possibilites offered by "what if" simulation scenarios.
+The Andorra model should be used as the principal target for the MAM-Erasme project to aim at.

+### CityIO (CityScope)
+[CityIO](https://www.media.mit.edu/projects/cityio/overview/) is another [CityScope](https://www.media.mit.edu/projects/cityscope/overview/) experimental framework that stores its city data on a cloud computer and offers to access it through [AR (Augmented Reality)](https://en.wikipedia.org/wiki/Augmented_reality) mapped on top of a city physical model.